 The memories of a Bainbridge Island ferry ride in the Pacific Northwest last a lifetime, which is why the Washington State Ferries are the most popular tourist attraction in the state.
-The trip from Seattle to Bainbridge Island via ferry boat (locals refer to it merely as “the boat”) is 35 minutes.
+About 4.6 million people ride the Seattle / Bainbridge Island route each year.

-Bainbridge Island to Seattle Ferry Schedule
+Bainbridge Island / Seattle Ferry Schedule

 Alerts for the Bainbridge Island Ferry Route

 - [Last Updated 5/16/2023 – 9:09 AM] Series of WSF Virtual Community Meetings Scheduled to Start May 23

 - [Last Updated 5/15/2023 – 1:08 PM] State Transportation Commission Seeks Public Feedback on Possible Fare Changes

 - [Last Updated 5/21/2023 – 5:08 PM] Sea/BI – ADA Alert – Chimacum #2 End Elevator Temporarily Out of Service

 - [Last Updated 5/4/2023 – 2:35 PM] Sea/BI-144-Vehicle Chimacum Replaced the 202-Wenatchee on Seattle/Bainbridge

 - [Last Updated 5/16/2023 – 4:06 PM] Don't forget to sign up for the upcoming WSF virtual community meetings.
 First one begins a week from today on Tuesday, May 23.

 Ferry Reservations and Cost